Lily-0925/full-stack-web-development-with-flask/README.md

 # full-stack-web-development-with-flask
 using flask to creat a web

-You can use download zip to download the code.
+You can use clone or download to download zip.